bursonic/driveMalta/Cars/Hazard awareness.md

 ###4286  - CARS5.7

-Which THREE of these are likely effects of drinking alcohol on driving?
+Which three of these are likely effects of drinking alcohol on driving?

 1. **Poor judgment**
 2. **Increased confidence**